TeamMETISSE/METISSE/docs/source/usage_standalone.md

 **2. files ending with .eep :**

-For debugging purposes, METISSE can write mass-interpolated track to output file with the same columns as input files (plus phase column) and a MIST-style file structure.
+For debugging purposes, METISSE can write a mass-interpolated track to an output file with the same columns as input files (plus a phase column) and a MIST-style file structure.
-This output file only contains data from ZAMS to the end of nuclear burning phases, i.e., it does not contain information about remnant phase.
+This output file only contains data from ZAMS to the end of nuclear-burning phases, i.e., it does not contain information about the remnant phase.
 It is controlled by `write_eep_file` in METISSE_input_controls.

-# Examples
+## Examples